Comfort Food: The Book

 I share this insight with others through my workshop The Five Essential Friendships That Enrich Our Lives.

-I am currently working on a manuscript Comfort Food: Amazing Friends and the Everyday Stories That Happen Around Food.
-In this forthcoming work, I explore the many valuable lessons I learned from those who supported me.
+I have written about my experience in Comfort Food: Amazing Friends and the Everyday Stories That Happen Around Food.
+In this book, I explore the many valuable lessons I learned from those who supported me.
+Buy now!